dbuezas/lovelace-plotly-graph-card/readme.md

 - Functions cannot return functions for performance reasons. (feature request if you need this)
 - Defaults are not applied to the subelements returned by a function. (feature request if you need this)
 - You can get other values from the yaml with the `getFromConfig` parameter, but if they are functions they need to be defined before.
+- Any function which uses the result of a filter, needs to be placed in the YAML below the filter.
+For instance, `name: $ex ys.at(-1)` where the filter is modifying `ys`.
+- The same is true of consecutive filters - order matters.
+This is due to the fact that filters are translated internally to function calls, executed in the order they are parsed.

 #### Adding the last value to the entitiy's name